Ella Winter: Career

-The creation of The Carmelite
+The Carmelite

+The Carmelite, a weekly newspaper, was published in Carmel-by-the-Sea from 1928 to 1932.
+Its inception was fueled by the desire to provide an alternative to the town's conventional publication, the Carmel Pine Cone.
+Spearheaded by Ella Winter and Steffens in 1928, The Carmelite swiftly gained recognition for its unique perspective on art, establishing itself as one of California's most contentious periodicals.
+Within its pages, Ella fearlessly explored an array of subjects, captivating readers with her diverse writings.

-Carmel Colony was sharply divided between conservative and liberal factions; the latter quickly coalesced around the Steffenses, who publicly debated the most controversial topics.
+The Carmel Colony was sharply divided between conservative and liberal factions; the latter quickly coalesced around the Steffenses, who publicly debated the most controversial topics.
 The Irish poet and folklorist Ella Young, as well as the local press, described the relaxed social intercourse in this counterculture world.

-In 1928 the Steffenses helped to create The Carmelite, a publication that was offered as an alternative to the town’s somewhat stodgy local paper, the Carmel Pine Cone.
-With contributions by numerous leftist literati, including Jeffers, Martin Flavin, Lewis and the Steffenses, along with theater, dance and art reviews by feminist artists such as Alberta Spratt, Jennie V. Cannon and Roberta Balfour, The Carmelite became one of California’s most controversial publications.
+With contributions by numerous leftist literati, including Jeffers, Martin Flavin, Lewis and the Steffenses, along with theater, dance and art reviews by feminist artists such as Alberta Spratt, Jennie V. Cannon, and Roberta Balfour, The Carmelite became one of California’s most controversial publications.

+Pauline Gibling Schindler, an educator, editor, and advocate of the arts, took on the role of editor at The Carmelite.
+During her tenure, tensions arose between her and fellow editor Steffens, leading to clashes behind the scenes.

 Its illustrations ranged from Weston’s enigmatic photos to the "anarchist" prints of James Blanding Sloan.
 The Steffenses also arranged for public exhibits of Europe’s most avant-garde art, including Dada, Surrealism and the paintings of Paul Klee.
 Ella wrote on various topics and once reported on the very unusual meeting between the popular Modernist artists John O’Shea and Frederick O’Brien.
-The Steffenses' support of the art community extended to their own home where they entertained local painters and offered to display their work.
-Ella loved publicity and when two Carmel reactionaries, artist William Silva and writer/editor Perry Newberry, tried to ban her local chapter of the communist-affiliated John Reed Club as well as her "socialist reading room", she made sure that the press as far away as Los Angeles was apprised of the violation of her civil rights.
-The Steffenses also joined controversial national campaigns, including the Scottsboro Boys Defense Fund which sought to free nine black men who were still incarcerated after the Supreme Court of the United States twice reversed their convictions for rape.
-Lincoln Steffens died in Carmel in 1936.
+The Steffens' support of the art community extended to their own home where they entertained local painters and offered to display their work.

 Publications

 A close associate with the Communist Party USA and strong supporter of the Soviet Union under Stalin, she wrote her first book, Red Virtue, after visiting the Soviet Union in 1932.

 She returned to the Soviet Union in 1944 and published I Saw the Russian People the following year.
 In her autobiography, And Not to Yield published in 1963, she affirmed her support for the Soviets while admitting that she had concealed negative aspects of the murderous regime.
 At the time, she told a friend that she was not part of the "'God that failed' brigade and did not want her book to be of advantage to that group".

-Later life

-In 1939, Winter married the screenwriter and humorist Donald Ogden Stewart and became stepmother to his sons, Donald and Ames.
+In 1939, Ella married the screenwriter and humorist Donald Ogden Stewart and became stepmother to his sons, Donald and Ames.
 They lived in California and then in Hampstead, London.

+In conversation with Thomas Wolfe, Winter once said: "Don't you know you can't go home again?"
+Wolfe then asked Winter for permission to use the phrase as the title of his book You Can't Go Home Again.

+Death

-She died of a stroke on 5 August 1980 died at her home in Hamstead, London.
+Ella died of a stroke on 5 August 1980 at her home in Hampstead, London.
 She was 82 years old.